Punggol Field murder: Murder trial and sentencing

-On 15 September 2022, during the first day of his trial at the High Court, 22-year-old Surajsrikan Diwakar Mani Tripathi submitted to the court that he decided to plead guilty to committing the charge of murder by intentionally causing the fatal injury on the victim.
-In accordance with the guilty plea, Surajsrikan was found guilty and convicted by Justice Dedar Singh Gill, who presided over the hearing of his case.
+On 15 September 2022, during the first day of his trial at the High Court, 22-year-old Surajsrikan Diwakar Mani Tripathi told the court that he decided to plead guilty to committing murder by intentionally causing the fatal injury to the victim.
+In accordance with the guilty plea, Surajsrikan was found guilty and convicted by Justice Dedar Singh Gill.
 This murder charge, unlike the most serious degree of murder with intention to kill, also carries the alternate punishment of life imprisonment with mandatory caning other than death.

-The prosecutors in charge of Surajsrikan's trial - Andre Chong and Han Ming Kuang - submitted to the court that they did not object to a life term in Surajsrikan's case, but they argued that should Surajsrikan was spared the death penalty and sentenced for life instead, he should also be given the maximum of 24 strokes of the cane, in view of the aggravating factors of the case.
+The prosecutors in charge of Surajsrikan's trial - Andre Chong and Han Ming Kuang - submitted to the court that they did not object to a life term in Surajsrikan's case, but they argued that should Surajsrikan be spared the death penalty and sentenced for life instead, he should also be given the maximum of 24 strokes of the cane, in view of the aggravating factors of the case.
 They highlighted that the defendant had premeditated the attack by bringing a knife and wet wipes, and senselessly committed the murder just to let out his anger and despair over his personal troubles, and in a brutal manner through repeated stabbing.
-The prosecution pointed out Surajsrikan targeted a stranger who was unrelated to him in any way and showed a lack of remorse for his crime based on the post-killing behavior in the aftermath of Tay's murder, for which his actions caused considerable public disquiet and hence he deserved the maximum number of strokes of caning.
+The prosecution pointed out that Surajsrikan targeted a stranger and showed a lack of remorse for his crime based on his post-killing behavior, for which his actions caused considerable public disquiet and thus he deserved the maximum number of strokes.